 A cataract is known as the clouding of the lens in the eye which leads to a decrease in vision.
 Cataracts usually develop slowly over time and can affect one or both eyes.
 The symptoms of cataracts could be faded colors, blurred vision or double vision, halos around light, trouble with bright lights, and trouble seeing at night.
 This may result in having trouble driving, reading, or recognizing faces.
-Poor vision caused due to cataracts also results in an increased risk of falling and depression.
+Poor vision caused due to cataracts also results in an increased risk of falling and depression (you can also take online depression counseling).

 Cataract surgery by eye hospital in Delhi involves the removal of the natural lens by a simple surgery.
 One of them is phacoemulsification.
 After this, an artificial intraocular lens called IOL is placed in the older lens place which returns natural and normal vision.